WilliamsStudentsOnline/wso-frontend-training/Personal Website React/README.md

 # Create your own personal website (React)

 This week, we'll be trying to create our own page on github.
-While it can serve also as some online presence/ online resume, it is also important for front-end developers to display some of our projects online so that people can look at them and for you to have something to be proud of :)
+While it can serve also as some online presence/ online resume, it is also important for front-end developers to display some of our projects online so that people can look at them and for you to have something to be proud of :) This project mainly focuses on creating components and **styling**, rather than all the other cool features React has.

 Suggested Time: 1 week